violaberg/sloth-yoga-site/README.md

 ### **Wireframes**

 For this project I made desktop and mobile wireframes to help with site planning and design.
-Please find links bellow:
+While I made a few changes as I went along, please find original wireframes bellow:
 Desktop wireframes:
 Mobile wireframes:

 ### **Color Scheme**

-For color scheme I chose blue and yellow tones but kept them to a minimum to showcase images.
+For color scheme I chose blue and yellow tones but kept them to a minimum to keep website light and showcase info and images.
 Blue color is known for friendly, inviting and calming emotions, yellow is associated with joy and friendliness.

 ### **Fonts**